Discovering Predictable Latent Factors for Time Series Forecasting: Model Learning

 Using representations of Eq.(\ref{eq:combine}) as inputs, another RNN-based model is used as $f_y^{(i)}$ to predict $\bm{Y}$.
 As shown in Eq.(\ref{eq:predictor}), the $\alpha_{i}$ in Eq.(\ref{eq:decoder}) is used to integrate the outputs of sequence models in various signal components.
-An MSE regression loss between the predicted price return and the ground-truth is calculated as the guidance of factor learning for keeping information sufficiency.
+An MSE regression loss between the predicted price return and the ground-truth is calculated as the guidance of factor learning for keeping the sufficiency of information.

 Furthermore, for both tasks, the sub-decoders composed of linear functions for reconstruction are designed as simple as possible to enforce $\bm{H}$ informative enough for reconstructing $\bm{X}$.
 However, the predictability and identifiability require an injective decoder which is often approximated by a complex neural network.
 The contradiction is alleviated by introducing the sum-injective theorem \cite{DBLP:conf/iclr/XuHLJ19} as shown in Sec.~\ref{sec:identifi}.